William P. Perry: Trobriand Music Company

-The Trobriand Music Company is a music publishing company located in Pittsfield, Massachusetts, principally engaged in the publication and distribution of the musical works of Perry.
+The Trobriand Music Company is a music publishing company located in Great Barrington, Massachusetts, principally engaged in the publication and distribution of the musical works of Perry.
 Among the major works represented by Trobriand are Perry's Concerto for Trumpet and Orchestra, Summer Nocturne for Flute and Orchestra, the Jamestown Concerto for Cello and Orchestra, the orchestral suite from Life on the Mississippi and the ballet The Wind in the Willows, based on the Broadway stage musical that starred Nathan Lane.
 Trobriand Music is also the publisher and licensor of the Mark Twain stage musical Mark Twain: The Musical, for which William Perry wrote the music and lyrics.

 A number of major composers and arrangers have contributed their talents to the compositions represented in the Trobriand catalogue.
 Included among these are William David Brohn, Richard Hayman, Peter Breiner, Donald Sosin and Robert Nowak.

 Trobriand has also commissioned works for important contemporary soloists.
 This includes a Trumpet Concerto for Armando Ghitalla, the Jamestown Concerto for Cello and Orchestra for Yehuda Hanani, the Summer Nocturne for flutist Keith Bryan and the Gemini Concerto for Violin, Piano and Orchestra for the Albek Duo.

 The company has been affiliated with the American Society of Composers, Authors and Publishers (ASCAP) since 1975.
 Trobriand publications are represented on a number of record labels including Naxos, Bridge, Opus, Premier, and LML Music.